 Of course, you can read conflicting opinions on the matter until the cows come home.
 Sometimes you simply need video proof to show you what a .410 slug is capable of doing.
 That's exactly what today's video does.

 Using a .410 for deer is a heated debate.
 Some hunters say it shoots as straight as a rifle, while others say a it's far too small for deer, regardless of what shells you're using.
 There are also questions of legality.
 Make sure to consult your state's regulations ahead of time.
 Because the .410 is not a legal firearm for hunting in some states.

-Well, YouTuber 77cletus has proven that from a close range, a .410 shotgun slug can hit like a sledgehammer.
+In any case, this video has proven that from a close range, a well-placed shot from a .410 shotgun slug can hit like a sledgehammer.
 That big doe went down like it got hit by lightning.